1Password

 • To add an Item:

-• Pick a vault that you have access to to create an item.
+• Pick a vault that has access to create an item.

-• Click the Add button and choose the type of item you want to add.
+• Click the Add button and choose the type of item.

 1Password Add Item

-• Depending on what kind of data you have, you can choose the item type accordingly:
+• Depending on what kind of data, choose the item type accordingly:

 • The basic type is Login.